4 Types of Friction (Resistance) - Static, Kinetic (Sliding), Rolling, Fluid (Drag) - Illustration

 Conclusion

-Friction is a double-edged sword—it is indispensable in many aspects of life but also presents challenges that need mitigation.
-Whether it’s lubricating machinery or streamlining vehicles, the science of friction continues to drive innovation in engineering and technology.
+It is indispensable in many aspects of life.
+It also presents challenges that need mitigation.
+Whether it is lubricating machinery or streamlining vehicles, the science of friction continues to drive innovation in engineering and technology.

 Frequently Asked Questions (FAQs)